EhWhoAmI/Monster-Quest/README.md

 ### Notes
   - We use the xom library for XML parsing.
 The website can be found [here](http://xom.nu)
+  - We use Tiled's xml format and java library for the tilemaps and tilesets.
+The website is [here](http://www.mapeditor.org/), and the github repo is [here](https://github.com/bjorn/tiled).
   - This game is still in development :wink:
   - We are coming up with the images for the classes!